EtchedPixels/Fuzix-Compiler-Kit/README.md

 This is a simple test backend the just turns the input into a lot of calls.
-It is intended as a reference only although it may be useful for processors that require a threadcode implementation (eg 1802) or to build an interpreted backend.
+It is intended as a reference only although it may be useful for processors that require a threadcode implementation or to build an interpreted backend.

 ## Internals